 Two organizations that provide assistance in the Natchez and Adams County Mississippi area include the Salvation Army and the AJFC Community Action Agency, Inc.

-The Salvation Army (601-572-6076) operates a thrift store located on North Canal Street that sells many discounted items that people need for their everyday lives.
-In addition, the Natchez branch of the Salvation Army offers help for energy and heating bills, rental assistance programs, energy assistance and also help getting gas hooked up for those in need of aid.
+The Salvation Army (call (601) 442-1867, 601-442-1867 or 601-572-6076) operates a thrift store located on North Canal Street that sells many discounted items that people need for their everyday lives.
+In addition, the Natchez branch of the Salvation Army offers help for energy and heating bills, rental assistance programs, water assistance and also help getting gas hooked up for those in need of aid.

-Another organization that people can turn to is AJFC Community Action, Inc. (AJFC) (601-442-8681).
-This non profit, community action agency has operated over 50 programs in the area and they have administered over $100,000,000 is assistance over the years, and have successfully served thousands of clients across Southwest Mississippi.
+Another organization that people can turn to is AJFC Community Action, Inc. (AJFC) (phone 601-442-8681).
+This non profit, community action agency has operated over 50 programs in the area and they have administered millions of dollars in assistance over the years.
+The non-profit has successfully served thousands of clients across Southwest Mississippi.
 Some of the programs they offer include :

 The federal government LIHEAP program has two primary components, and they include Program Assistance, which is also known as regular assistance, and the second includes the Energy Crisis Intervention Program (ECIP).
 The ECIP program was designed to assist families, households and individuals which have weather related, supply shortage, or other emergency household related emergencies, and those people do not have access to direct and/or timely network.

 Energy bills that may be paid for include electricity, propane/butane, natural gas, wood, heating oil, kerosene, and coal coke.
 In addition, the LIHEAP funds may also be used to purchase blankets, fans, air conditioners, heating units, and other energy related products to be distributed to eligible households.